 Our main result is a rigorous characterization of flocking, collision-avoidance, and platooning behaviour for the proposed nonlinear model, in terms of the initial configuration of the system, interaction and control law parameters.
-Cucker-Smale models usually consider full state measurements of every agent, available to every agent, which reflects a free interaction between them giving rise to self-organization properties (see for example the recent work \cite{ZHANG2020201} where the full interaction Cucker-Smale model is characterised on the real line).
-We show that these properties are still present when a highly sparse nearest neighbour interaction is considered in the 1D case.
+Recent works have studied different aspects of the one-dimensional case \cite{piccoli2015control,ha2018first,ha2020critical,kim2021first,ZHANG2020201,choi2021one,byeon2023emergence,leslie2024finite}, relaying on full connectivity of the agent network.
+Our contribution differentiates itself from these works showing that these emergent properties are still present when a highly sparse nearest neighbour interaction is considered in the 1D case.

 The remainder of the paper is structured as follows.
 In Section \ref{ps} we present the proposed model to be studied, a Cucker-Smale model with nearest neighbor singular interactions and a decentralized feedback control.
 We also define here a total energy functional $E(x,v)$ for the model and show that it is not increasing in time.
 In Section \ref{regularity} we give the results ensuring the collision-avoidance behaviour of the controlled system, and Section \ref{flocking} includes a flocking estimate showing that the velocity alignment between individuals and the inter-agent distances are uniformly bounded in time.
 In Section \ref{formation} we present the main formation control result.
 We provide different numerical experiments that illustrate our theoretical results in Section \ref{numerics} along with some concluding remarks.